Strategic Social and Sustainable Procurement

 Apply social procurement best practices

-Drawing on your new knowledge, apply social and sustainable procurement practices within your own role and organisational context.
+Drawing on your new knowledge, apply social and sustainable procurement practices within your role and organisational context.
 Develop a pitch that demonstrates how social procurement can drive positive community, environmental and socio-economic impacts.

 Who you will learn from